Passion Fruit 'Japanese Hardshell'

 Eaten fresh, or added to salads or as a flavouring for desserts e.g. pavlovas or cheesecake.

-Vine maintenance
+Vine Maintenance

 Passiflora edulis